Author: Denis Tahiri

 After the second time the personal data of thousands of citizens was published, IT experts say that what needs to be done urgently is to change the algorithm of generating personal ID numbers, because there is already a great possibility that this algorithm can to break.

-Professor of Law, Karamuço describes Albania's cyber security as a national emergency.
-"I talked to the cybercrime specialists in the Ministry of Defense and the Ministry of the Interior and they told me, we want the private salary and this was proposed to the government only for the reason that there is a national emergency, data theft, data attack it is a national emergency and this story had to break so that we would understand how fragile this system was", he concludes.
+Law professor Karamuço calls Albania's cybersecurity a national emergency.
+"I spoke with cybercrime specialists at the defense and interior ministries and they told me, we want the private sector salary and this was proposed to the government only because there is a national emergency, data theft, data attacks are a national emergency and this story had to break so that we could understand how fragile this system was," he concludes.

 And while the personal data of Albanians is already in the hands of every citizen, the biggest misfortune is that nothing has been done to stop the further distribution of these data and their misuse.